itsyouonline/testing/performance_testing/practical_example2.md

    ![JMeter2](jmeter_report_generator1.png)

-In case you want to view some of these graphs in the jmeter itself without generating the jmeter report install the plugin you want to use from here: https://jmeter-plugins.org/wiki/Start/
+**Note: In case you want to view some of these graphs in the jmeter itself without generating the jmeter report install the plugin you want to use from here: https://jmeter-plugins.org/wiki/Start/**

-Template example to be used: Itsyouonline2(copy).jmx